 Starting at $499, the iPad Mini costs a full $100 more than the previous model.
-That puts it in a precarious position just below the 2020 iPad Air ($599).
+That puts it in a precarious position just below the 2022 iPad Air ($599).
 Both devices are excellent tablets (although the M1 processor on the iPad Air offers laptop-level power), and which one you choose will depend more on what size you want than anything else.
 You may also be able to find a renewed 2020 iPad Air at a significant discount.

 However, if you want to step up from the base 64GB of storage, the value is considerably worse.
 You’ll need to drop $150 more for 256GB, which is the same premium charged on the iPad Air (though that too only has 64GB storage).
 Bear in mind that the new USB-C charging port also makes it easier to use with external hard drives for those who need heaps of storage and you can also sign up for Apple One storage plans, but that won’t cut it for apps.

 The iPad Pro lineup, while exceptional devices, are in a completely different category.
 They’re best paired with accessories like a Magic Keyboard ($279) and Apple Pencil 2 ($119), which will put the total cost at well over twice an iPad Mini.
 Plus, they’re designed with productivity in mind, whereas the iPad Mini is more for play.

 On the Android side of the fence, the Samsung Galaxy Tab A8.4 ($279) is the closest you’ll find to the iPad Mini experience.
 It’s just a hair larger, and despite the paltry 32GB of onboard storage, it supports microSD cards up to 512GB.
 That said, it’s more of a budget device, so don’t expect many premium trappings.
 If you don’t mind a slightly larger device, the 2021 Galaxy Tab A8 ($229) or the Lenovo Tab P11 Plus ($279) offer good entry-level performance, although they’re both significantly less powerful than the iPad Mini.